 Boundary transgressing dialogue culture

-Boundary transgressing dialogue culture project is a method and material development project for the third and public sector to improve approaches on integration, equality work and digitalization in educational and other fostering functions.
-The project goal is to thematize these issues in a journalistically progressive and democratizing way.
+We deploy and develop interactive workshop methods within the field of equality, integration and digitalisation.
+We provide particular expertise and knowledge for the third and public sector to improve approaches on integration, equality work and digitalization in educational and other fostering functions.
+The project goal is to thematise these issues in a journalistically and pedagogically progressive and democratising way.

 Our methodology is guided by principles of: